 However, this approach makes it difficult to share the project folder with someone else who may choose to place the project folder under a different folder such as C:\User\John\Documents\Project1\.
 In such a scenario, the user would need to modify every R script that references the directory D:\Jdoe\Project1\.
 A better solution is to specify the location of the data folder relative to the location of the Analysis folder such as,

-Using relative paths makes your project folder independent of the full directory structure in which it resides thus facilitating the reproducibility of your work on a different computer or root directory environment.
-This assumes that the user of your code will set the working directory to the project folder location.
+Using relative paths makes your project folder independent of the full directory structure in which it resides thus facilitating the reproducibility of your work on a different computer or a different root directory environment.
+This assumes, of course, that the user will set the working directory to the project folder location.

 2.5 Packages